tipiso/MeetApp/README.md

 - Email verification;
 - Change password;
 - Chat groups to handle multiple clients subscribing messages to single room;
-- Redis to replace api code implementation of messages threads.
+- Redis to replace api code implementation of messages threads;
+- Notifications API when new message arrives.